codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Deploy build started](../screenshots/deploy-build-started.png)

-After the commands that already run in the first build, our application is deployed to Heroku
+After the commands that already ran in our first build, our application is deployed to Heroku

 ![Build Deployment](screenshots/build-deployment.png)

-After about 2 minutes our application was deployed successfully.
+And about 2 minutes later our application is successfully deployed.

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)

-We can open http://codefish-rails.herokuapp.com/ in our browser and our application appears.
+When we open http://codefish-rails.herokuapp.com/ now, our deployed application appears.

 ![Deployed Application](screenshots/deployed-application.png)